Joyce630/assignment/assignment4_puzzle/README.md

 <b>2.Math Quiz</b>
 <li>Game webpage: https://joyce630.github.io/joyceassignment.github.io/assignment4_puzzle/mathquiz/mathquiz.html
 <li>The tutorial was found on youtube: https://www.youtube.com/watch?v=Q9h2RF-TCPI

-<br>Problem: There is a render problem that the font style cannot be rendered in Chrome.
+  Problem: There is a render problem that the font style cannot be rendered in Chrome.
 Actually the problem also occurred in "Breake Out Game", but I fixed it by adding &nbsp;&nbsp;type="text/css"&nbsp;&nbsp; in &nbsp;&nbsp;link&nbsp;&nbsp; element.
 However, it did not work in "Math Quiz"...